 Before the Spice could flow and Paul Atreides was born, the sisterhood of the Bene Gesserit existed in the world of Dune.

-In the lore of this dark and dangerous sci-fi galaxy, set to be introduced on screen by Denis Villeneuve’s studio blockbuster later this year, it’s difficult to overstate the power wielded by the order of the Bene Gesserit.
+In the lore of this dark and dangerous sci-fi galaxy — as depicted in Denis Villeneuve’s 2021 blockbuster, and its upcoming 2024 sequel — it’s difficult to overstate the power wielded by the order of the Bene Gesserit.
 But for those unfamiliar with Frank Herbert’s Dune novels, the importance of the Bene Gesserit can be confusing to explain.

-Dune: The Sisterhood is a direct-to-streaming TV series in development at HBO Max.
+Dune: Prophecy is a direct-to-streaming TV series in development at Max.
 The series is set to tell the story of the Bene Gesserit, a religious and quasi-magical order of female “witches” within the Dune canon.
 That ominous catchphrase you may have heard — “fear is the mind-killer” — comes from the Bene Gesserit.
 They’re like Jedi, but all women and super-secretive.

 Who is in the cast of Dune: The Sisterhood?